nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

 All video tests can be found in the [tast video folder].

+Some tests use Chrome while others do not; a hypothetical user would not see any action in a DUT when running the latter.

 [TOC]

 ## Capabilities and Capability Test

-Tast can prevent running tests on SoCs without a particular functionality (see [Test Dependencies], and the Video tests make extensive use of this for gating tests on hardware capabilities e.g. presence of video decoding for a given codec.
+Tast can prevent running tests on SoCs without a particular functionality (see [Test Dependencies], and the video tests make extensive use of this for gating tests on hardware capabilities e.g. presence of video decoding for a given codec.
 These capabilities are specified per-chipset (potentially with per-board and per-device overlays) in files like e.g. [15-chipset-cml-capabilities.yaml].